alexander-zhong/Qualification-Agentic-Workflow/README.md

 ## What it does

-The simple chatbot:
+The qualification workflow:

 1. Takes a user **message** as input
-2. Maintains a history of the conversation
+2. Takes rubric of certain categories
-3. Generates a response based on the current message and conversation history
+3. Goes through qualification workflow process
-4. Updates the conversation history with the new interaction
+4. Updates the score on vector db.

-This template provides a foundation that can be easily customized and extended to create more complex conversational agents.

 ## Getting Started